thilandanidu/thilandanidu/README.md

 - 👯 I’m looking to collaborate on open-source projects
 - 📫 How to reach me: https://www.linkedin.com/in/thilandanidu
 - 😄 Pronouns: Thila
-- ⚡ Fun fact: Simple & Crazy
+- ⚡ Fun fact: Simple & love music